-The Company uses derivative instruments to manage certain exposures related to foreign currency and changes in interest rates in connection with borrowing activities.
-We record all derivative instruments as either assets or liabilities in the balance sheet at fair value.
+The Company uses derivative instruments to manage certain exposures related to fluctuations in foreign currency exchange rates and changes in interest rates in connection with borrowing activities.
+We record all derivative instruments as either assets or liabilities in the Consolidated Balance Sheet at fair value.
 The Company does not use derivative financial instruments for trading or speculative purposes.

-The Company's foreign currency exposure results from purchasing and selling internationally in several foreign currencies and intercompany loans with foreign subsidiaries.
+The Company's foreign currency exposure results from purchasing and selling internationally in several foreign currencies and from intercompany loans with foreign subsidiaries.
 In addition, the Company may have foreign currency risk related to debt that is denominated in currencies other than the U.S. dollar.
-The Company's foreign currencies are denominated primarily by British pounds, euros, Mexican pesos, Brazilian reais and Canadian dollars.
+The Company's foreign currencies are denominated primarily by Brazilian reais, euros, British pounds, Canadian dollars, Mexican pesos, Colombian pesos and Chilean pesos.